On Generalization and Regularization via Wasserstein Distributionally Robust Optimization: Introduction

-arise naturally from many machine learning (ML) and operations research (OR) applications, where $F$ represents the joint distribution of random variables $(Y,\mathbf X) \in \{-1,1\} \times {\mathbb R}^n$, and $\bb^\top \mathbf X$ is a random variable linearly depending on the decision variable $\bb$ and can be interpreted generally as an affine decision rule.
-The binary random variable $Y$, taking values from $\{-1,1\}$, occurs most often in ML to represent binary outcomes for a classification problem.
-In the setup where $Y$ is constant, the formulation \eqref{eq-main01} covers a wide array of regression problems in ML and risk minimization problems in OR.
-The function $\rho^F$ generally represents a measure of risk that maps a given random variable to a real value that quantifies the riskiness of the random variable.
-The notion of risk in this paper is broadly defined as the undesirability of a random variable $Z$, i.e., $Z$ with a larger value of $\rho^F(Z)$ is less preferable.
-In ML, the measure $\rho^F$ typically takes the form of an expected function, i.e. $ \rho^F(Z) = \mathbb{E}^F[\ell(Z)]$, where $\ell$ represents a loss function used to penalize regression or classification errors and the expected penalty $\mathbb{E}^F[\ell(Z)]$ is considered as the risk of prediction errors.
-In OR applications, the function $\ell$ often represents a disutility function and the expected disutility is considered as a measure of risk.
-In some important ML and OR applications, however, the measure $\rho^F$ can go beyond an expected function.
-This is the case for example of $\nu$-support vector machine (\cite{SSWB00}) in ML, or Conditional Value-at-Risk (CVaR) minimization in portfolio optimization, where the measure $\rho^F$ is a non-expected function, i.e. nonlinear in distributions.
+naturally arise in many machine learning (ML) and operations research (OR) applications, where $Y$ denotes a binary random variable, taking values from $\{-1,1\}$, and $\mathbf X$ is a random vector in ${\mathbb R}^n$.
+The function $ f_{\bb}(\mathbf X)=\bb^\top \mathbf X$, parameterized by the decision variable $\bb$ $\in \mathcal D\subseteq \R^n$, can generally be interpreted as an affine decision rule.
+In ML, the binary random variable $Y$ often represents outcomes in classification problems.
+When $Y$ is constant, the formulation \eqref{eq-main01} applies to a broad range of regression problems in ML and risk minimization problems in OR.
+The function $\rho$ represents a measure of risk, mapping a random variable to a real number that quantifies its risk.
+The notion of risk in this paper is broadly defined as the undesirability of a random variable $Z$; that is, a larger value of $\rho(Z)$ indicates that $Z$ is less preferable.

-In this paper, we study the distributionally robust counterpart of \eqref{eq-main01}, i.e.
+In this paper, we study the Wasserstein distributionally robust counterpart of \eqref{eq-main01}, specifically: